plmercereau/chat-dbt/README.md

 chat-dbt
 ```

-You can also store your secrets in a `.env` file
+Chat-DBT will also read the secrets mentioned above from a `.env` file, if it exists:

 ```
 DB_CONNECTION_STRING=postgres://user:password@localhost:5432/postgres